A

 Adjustable Rate Mortgage (ARM)

-An adjustable rate mortgage is a mortgage than can vary (up or down) over the life of the loan in relationship to changes in the index (ARMs are sometimes called variable rate mortgages).
-Typically, the initial mortgage interest rate on ARMs are lower than those for fixed rate mortgages; however, over time, since rates on ARMs can vary over the life of the mortgage, a fixed rate loan may eventually have a lower interest rate.
-Your lender can provide you with details regarding the mortgage programs that are available.
-Additional information on mortgage rates, financial calculators, etc. can be found at HSH Associates and at the Home Buyer’s Fair web sites.
+initial mortgage interest rate on ARMs are lower than those for fixed rate mortgages; however, over time, since rates on ARMs can vary over the life of the mortgage, a fixed rate loan may eventually have a lower interest rate.

 Adjustment Period

-ARMs are available with different adjustment periods, typically one, three, five, or seven years; the interest rate on the loan can change at the end of the adjustment period.
+ARMs are available with different adjustment periods, typically one, three, five, or seven years; the

 Amenities

-Features of a residence that supplement the residence and increase the value or desirability of the residence.
+increase the value or desirability of the residence.
 Amenities include tennis courts, a swimming pool, a clubhouse, a golf course, location, and proximity to a lake, beach, ski resort, etc.

 Amortization

-Mortgage loans are amortized when they are repaid in equal payments consisting of principal and interest.
-Over time, as the mortgage is repaid, the outstanding portion of the debt is reduced and the equity increases.
-In the early years of the mortgage, the largest portion of the mortgage payment pays the interest on the loan and the smallest portion pays back the loan principal; in the later years of the loan, the reverse is true.
+outstanding portion of the debt is reduced and the equity increases.
+In the early years of the mortgage, the largest portion of the mortgage payment pays the interest on the loan and the smallest portion pays back the loan

-The interest, points, and loan fees, when expressed as a percentage of the amount loaned.
+Annual Percentage Rate (APR) The interest, points, and loan fees, when expressed as

 AO (Accepted Offer)

-AO is a terminology often used by real estate agents to indicate that a buyers offer to purchase has been accepted by the seller.
+AO is a terminology often used by real estate agents to indicate that a buyers offer to

 Appraiser

-A person who estimates the value of a residence, typically for a mortgage lender; mortgage lenders want to be sure that the size of the mortgage will not place them at financial risk in case of a borrowers default.
+lenders want to be sure that the size of the mortgage will not place them at financial risk in case of a borrowers default.

 B